How do you find the best Graphic Designer for your Project?

 a.
 Create A Network

-The first step is to establish a network of talent that includes even candidates who are not necessarily looking for work.
+The first step is to establish a talent network that includes candidates who are not necessarily looking for work.

-Those that you may have rejected in the past should also be on this list.
+Those you may have rejected in the past should also be on this list.

 Sourcing companies have applied this strategy successfully, so you need to consider using it.

-Just because someone did not make the cut for a particular role, it does not mean he or she cannot be suitable for another job.
+Just because someone did not cut a particular role, it does not mean he or she cannot be suitable for another job.

-Maintain that contact with your candidates and be ready to share with them progress within your organisation so that their interest in your company does not die.
+Maintain that contact with your candidates and be ready to share progress within your organisation, so their interest in your company does not die.

-These candidates should be your priority whenever you need a talented graphic designer or any other employee for that matter.
+These candidates should be your priority whenever you need a talented graphic designer or any other employee.

 b.
 Update Your Career Site